ajaychauhanAI/DS_Project_Ajay/README.md

 ## 📌 Project Overview

-This project focuses on analyzing hotel booking data to understand customer behavior, booking patterns, and cancellation trends.
-The dataset contains various features such as booking details, stay duration, and customer information, including missing values.
+This project focuses on analyzing hotel booking data to understand booking patterns and customer behavior.
+The dataset contains various features such as booking details, stay duration, and customer information, including some missing values.

-The project demonstrates the use of data cleaning, feature engineering, and data visualization techniques to extract meaningful insights from real-world data.
+The project mainly involves data cleaning and data visualization to extract meaningful insights from the dataset.

 ---

 ## 🎯 Objectives

 * To clean and preprocess the dataset
-* To handle missing values and inconsistencies
+* To handle missing values
-* To perform exploratory data analysis (EDA)
+* To analyze booking patterns
-* To visualize important patterns using graphs
+* To visualize data using graphs
-* To create new features for better understanding

 ---